Russian airstrike hits base in western Ukraine, kills 35

 Ukrainian Deputy Prime Minister Iryna Vereshchuk said just nine of 14 agreed-upon corridors were open on Saturday, and that about 13,000 people had used them to evacuate around the country.

-French and German leaders spoke Saturday with Russian President Vladimir Putin in a failed attempt to reach a cease-fire.
-According to the Kremlin, Putin laid out terms for ending the war.
-For ending hostilities, Moscow has demanded that Ukraine drop its bid to join NATO and adopt a neutral status; acknowledge the Russian sovereignty over Crimea, which it annexed from Ukraine in 2014; recognize the independence of separatist regions in the country’s east; and agree to demilitarize.
+The leaders of France and Germany spoke Saturday with Russian President Vladimir Putin in a failed attempt to reach a cease-fire.
+To end the war, Moscow has demanded that Ukraine drop its bid to join NATO and adopt a neutral status; acknowledge the Russian sovereignty over Crimea, which it annexed from Ukraine in 2014; recognize the independence of separatist regions in the country’s east; and agree to demilitarize.

-The Russian invaders appear to have struggled far more than expected against determined Ukrainian fighters.
-Still, Russia's stronger military threatens to grind down Ukrainian forces.
+Thousands of soldiers on both sides are believed to have been killed along with many civilians, including at least 79 Ukrainian children, the government said.

-Thousands of soldiers on both sides are believed to have been killed along with many civilians, including at least 79 Ukrainian children, its government says.
-At least 2.5 million people have fled the country, according to the United Nations refugee agency.
+The Russian invaders appear to have struggled more than expected against determined Ukrainian fighters.
+Still, Russia’s stronger military threatens to grind down Ukrainian forces.
+The United Nations has said the fighting has displaced millions of Ukrainians within the country on top of the millions who have left.

-One is Elena Yurchuk, a nurse from the northern city of Chernihiv.
-She was in a Romanian train station Saturday with her teenage son, Nikita, unsure whether their home was still standing.
+Elena Yurchuk, a nurse from the northern city of Chernihiv, was in a Romanian train station Saturday with her teenage son, Nikita, unsure whether their home was still standing.

 “We have nowhere to go back to,” said Yurchuk, 44, a widow who hopes to find work in Germany.
 “Nothing left.”